Configuration weights in coupled-cluster theory: Theory

 By the resolution of the identity, $\sum_\mu \hat{P}_\mu = 1$ where the summation is over \emph{all} $N$-electron Slater determinants in the given spin-orbital basis, we have

 which suggests that the bivariational weights may be interpreted in the same way as the FCI weights, i.e., as quantum-mechanical probabilities.
 Note, in particular, that one may compute the weights in a \emph{different} Slater-determinant basis than that used to compute the wave function.
-In general, \emph{any} similarity transformation $\hat{P}_\mu \leftarrow \hat{S}\hat{P}_\mu\hat{S}^{-1}$ can be applied, including unitary orbital rotations, although doing so may result in intractable computational costs of the evaluation of $\tilde{c}_\mu$ and $c_\mu$.
+In general, \emph{any} similarity transformation $\hat{P}_\mu \leftarrow \hat{S}\hat{P}_\mu\hat{S}^{-1}$ can be applied, including unitary orbital rotations, such that